This website uses cookies to help improve your user experience

 Moreover, Smartly.io leverages predictive algorithms to automatically optimize creatives, targeting, bidding, and budgets.

-One of the top ad tech companies NYC, Sonobi strives to convert traditional impression-based advertising to individual-based advertising.
+One of the top ad tech companies NYC has, Sonobi strives to convert traditional impression-based advertising to individual-based advertising.
 The company currently operates with around 50 employees across four continents, and its proprietary JetStream platform continues to unite comScore’s top 250 premium media properties with Fortune 500 advertisers.

 It also provides: